Everything you need

 Ensure face-to-face verification and a physical office

-Licensed money lenders cannot lend money to you without face-to-face verification.
-Always ensure they have a physical office by visiting the physical address.
+Licensed private money lenders in Singapore cannot lend money to you without face-to-face verification.
+Always ensure they have a physical office by visiting their official business address indicated in the Ministry of Law’s list.
 If they don’t invite you to their office, it means that they’re not abiding by a legal process.

 Read reviews and news on licensed money lenders in Singapore

-It’s important to check the reviews of licensed money lenders before borrowing money.
+It’s important to check the reviews of licensed money lenders before determining if they’re reliable money lenders in Singapore and borrowing money from them.
 You can find reviews on Google, forums, and social media pages to learn from others’ experiences and determine if your money lender is the right fit for you.
-Try searching for “licensed money lender Singapore review” to get a sense of what previous borrowers have to say about various money lenders.
+Try searching for “licensed money lender Singapore review” to get a sense of what previous borrowers have to say about various online money lenders in Singapore.

 Watch out for licensed money lender harassment and unlawful debt collection practices